mikelodder7/cunningham_chain/README.md

 Cunningham chains have many uses particularly in cryptography.

-The program uses openssl's prime generator to find big primes and test for primality.
+The program uses openssl and GMP to find big primes and test for primality.

 Any chains found of sufficient size should be saved in **findings.md**.
 Contributions are welcome.
 Chains in **findings.md** are in the public domain–it is free for use by anyone for any purpose